facebookresearch/Ego4d/ego4d/cli/README.md

 1. Leave the default region blank, and enter your AWS access id and secret key when prompted.

 The CLI requires python >= 3.8.
-Please install the prerequisites via `python setup.py install` (easyinstall) at the repo root, or via `pip install requirements.txt`.
+Please install the prerequisites via `python setup.py install` (easyinstall) at the repo root, or via `pip install -r requirements.txt`.
 (Note that the notebooks and viz engine have separate requirements - please install them by following the relevant README.)

 ## Getting Started